Non-Degree JD Program

 Please read carefully the course withdrawal policy.
 It is your responsibility to meet the withdrawal regulations and deadlines in order to be properly withdrawn without an administrative failure or loss of eligible refund.

-The refund schedule for the 2017-2018 academic year will be posted to the Office of Student Accounts webpage.
+The tuition refund schedule can be found on the Office of Student Accounts webpage.

-Supporting documents, including transcripts, should be sent to:
+Supporting documents, including transcripts, should be sent to either:

 Georgetown University Law Center